flash1293/wasm-loader/README.md

 imports to match the requirements of your wasm module(s).
 Some options are compiling your source code into S-syntax(`.wast`) examining that output, checking the imports.
 Compile the s-syntax file with
 `asm2wasm` into the final wasm module.

+## Additional dependencies

+The module [base64-arraybuffer](https://github.com/niklasvh/base64-arraybuffer) is embedded into `index.js` and `output.js` to inline the WASM code as base64 string instead of an array of numbers to speed up the build-process with webpack and to possibly increase client side parsing speed.